saltstack/salt-windows-msi/README.md

   - (intentionally excluded due to its old age, see [Issue #18][issue18])

 ##Features##
-- Allows installation to any directory. __TODO__
+- Allows installation to any directory __TODO__
-- Supports unattended ('silent') installation.
+- Supports unattended (silent) installation
 - Uninstall leaves configuration.
-Optionally removes configuration with `msiexec KEEP_CONFIG=0`.
+Optionally removes configuration with `msiexec KEEP_CONFIG=0`
-- Upgrades an existing NSIS-installed Minion.
+- Upgrades an existing NSIS-installed Minion
-- A problem during the install causes the installation to be rolled back.
+- A problem during the install causes the installation to be rolled back
-- Logging into %TEMP%\MSI?????.LOG
+- Logging by default into %TEMP%\MSI?????.LOG
-- Logging options (msiexec /l).
+- Logging options with `msiexec /l`

-Available msiexec command line properties:
+Minion-specfic `msiexec` properties:

   Property              |  Default        | Comment
  ---------------------- | --------------- | -----------------------------------------------------------